The Best Things to Do in Pennsylvania

 So, I have for you not one, but two lists!

-• First, my Pennsylvania state bucket list!
+• First, my Pennsylvania bucket list!

 • And second, my list of quirky roadside oddities you’ll find throughout the state.